 “From some companies, we have new participants in our Executive MBA programs year after year.
 Also, some of the participants represent non-local companies.
 The latest program had three participants from Google, for example.
 In other words, we are an appealing option also among employees of US conglomerates in Taiwan.”

-Aalto University Executive Education (Aalto EE) has collaborated with leading international business schools and universities since 1995.
+Aalto EE has collaborated with leading international business schools and universities since 1995.
 Through extensive partnership and collaboration network, we offer executive education and professional development services worldwide.
 Read more